 - [15:17] How David has developed the ability to pay attention and stay centered

-David’s secret guide to effective and compelling negotiating
+David’s secret guide to effective negotiation

 David says that the only secret he has to effective negotiations is the ability to see things from an abundant perspective.
 He has complete faith that there is enough in every situation to meet everyone’s needs.
 That includes negotiations.
 That means he is always watching for ways to make the situation a win-win for both parties.
 He is guided by three negotiation principles: